rern/RuneAudio_Addons/guideline.md

 ---

 **1. bash script files:**
-use default variables, functions as of the following example
+> use default variables, functions as of the following example
+> use non-invasive modification so other addons can survive after install / uninstall
+> `<alias>` must be unique

 - install script   - `<any_name>.sh`
-  - use non-invasive modification so other addons can survive after install / uninstall
   - use modify over replace files unless necessary
+  - make backup if replace files
 - uninstall script - `/usr/local/bin/uninstall\_<alias>.sh`
-  - `<alias>` must be unique
   - restore everything to pre-install state
   - no need for non-install type
 - no update script required